 Italian road and building companies shares rise on hopes of renewed spending.

-Fantozzi, appointed last month when the airline asked to be declared insolvent, had warned unions on Wednesday that if a deal on restructuring was not reached before Friday, Alitalia would be made bankrupt quickly and he would start dismissing staff.
+Fantozzi, appointed last month when the airline asked to be declared insolvent, warned unions on Wednesday that if a deal on restructuring was not reached before Friday, Alitalia would be made bankrupt quickly and he would start dismissing staff.

-Alitalia, a national symbol for many Italians since it was founded in 1946, has lurched for years from crisis to crisis, and from restructuring plans to the latest takeover rescue scheme.
+Alitalia, a national symbol for Italians since it was founded in 1946, has lurched for years from crisis to crisis, and from restructuring plans to the latest takeover rescue scheme.

 Berlusconi returned to Rome on Saturday from the south of the country to oversee the crisis, accusing the political left of being behind the “unreasonable behaviour” of the employees.